You'll need a first or upper second class honours degree in a subject related to the specialist area you want to work in. For example:

 You'll usually need:

-- 2 or 3 A levels, including maths and physics
+- 2 or 3 A levels, or equivalent, including maths and physics